fbsamples/workplace-platform-samples/SupportScripts/Python/GetGroupFeedWithDetails/README.md

 **Language:** Python v3.7

 ## DESCRIPTION
 This usecase example shows how to get all [posts](https://developers.facebook.com/docs/workplace/reference/graph-api/post) from a given list of [groups](https://developers.facebook.com/docs/workplace/reference/graph-api/group) and obtain all their details.
+Finally it exports them to a CSV file.

 ## SETUP
 Edit the code to add the required parameters (ids of groups, access token and start date) and then save the code as `group_posts_detail.py`.
 Information about the parameters below.